History of Chinese dance: Sui and Tang dynasties (581–907 CE)

 Large scale performances at banquets with singers, dancers and musicians at the Tang court were called Grand Compositions (大曲).
 These developed from the Grand Compositions (相和大曲) of the Han dynasty but became highly elaborate during the Tang dynasty.
 A particularly renowned example is the Rainbow Skirt Feathered Dress Dance (霓裳羽衣舞) choreographed by Consort Yang and set to a tune said to have been composed by Emperor Xuanzong himself.
 This dance, originally called the Brahmin Dance, may have been a Central Asian or Indian dance brought to the Tang court by way of Kucha.
 It was a slow gentle dance that may be danced in groups but also as a solo, set to strings and woodwind with a humming chorus, with the dancers in elaborate costumes.
 After the An Lushan Rebellion which diminished the power and wealth of the state, and court music and dance became significantly reduced.

 Some pieces of music and dance of the Tang dynasty that had disappeared from China survive in Japan.
 An example is the masked dance The King of Lanling (蘭陵王).

 During the Sui and Tang dynasties, song-and-dance drama from the earlier dynasties became popular and developed further.
 Examples included the Big Face (大面) or "mask", also called "The King of Lanling" (蘭陵王), a masked dance from the Northern Qi dynasty honouring Gao Changgong who went into battle wearing a mask.
 The Botou (撥頭, meaning here using the hand to sweep hair aside), from Central Asia, is another masked dance.
 It tells of a grieving son seeking the tiger that killed his father, using his hand to keep the hair, unkempt through grieve, from the face so as to see better.
 "The Dancing Singing Woman" (踏謡娘) relates the story of a wife battered by her drunken husband, initially performed by a man dressed as a woman.
-The stories told in these song-and-dance dramas are simple but they are believed to be the precursors of Chinese opera and theatre.
+The stories told in these song-and-dance dramas were simple but they are believed to be the precursors of Chinese opera and theatre.